Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation

-To assess the effectiveness of \textit{Aries}, we conduct in-depth evaluation on two commonly used datasets, CIFAR-10 and Tiny-ImageNet, 4 different DNN architectures, including ResNet101 and DenseNet121.
-Besides the original test data, we also use 13 types of transformed test sets (e.g., data with adding brightness) to simulate the new unlabeled data that could occur in the wild, where the transformed data could follow different data distributions from the original test data \cite{hu2022empirical}.
-The results demonstrated that \textit{Aries} can precisely estimate the performance of DNN models on new unlabeled data without further labeling effort.
+To assess the effectiveness of \textit{Aries}, we conduct in-depth evaluations on two commonly used datasets, CIFAR-10 and Tiny-ImageNet, four different DNN architectures, including ResNet101 and DenseNet121.
+Besides the original test data, we also use 13 types of transformed test sets (e.g., data with added brightness) to simulate the new unlabeled data that could occur in the wild, where the transformed data could follow different data distributions from the original test data~\cite{hu2022empirical}.
+The results demonstrated that \textit{Aries} could precisely estimate the performance of DNN models on new unlabeled data without further labeling effort.
 Compared to the real accuracy, the estimated accuracy exhibits a difference ranging from 0.03\% to 2.60\% by using the default parameter setting.
-Besides, compared to the state-of-the-art test selection methods CES \cite{li2019boosting} and PACE \cite{chen2020practical}, which need to label a portion of test data, \textit{Aries} can still achieve competitive results without extra labeling.
-Moreover, we conduct ablation studies to explore how each component affects the performance of \textit{Aries}.
+Besides, compared to the state-of-the-art (SOTA) labeling-free model performance estimation methods~\cite{deng2021labels}, \textit{Aries} can predict more accurate accuracy.
+And compared to the test selection methods CES~\cite{li2019boosting} and PACE~\cite{chen2020practical}, which need to label a portion of test data, \textit{Aries} can still achieve competitive results without extra labeling.
+Moreover, we conduct ablation studies to explore the impact of each component of \textit{Aries} on the estimation performance.

 To summarize, the main contributions of this paper are: